ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SSL_Eng.md

 It is recommended using Java Runtime Environment 1.6 (JRE1.6) or later to conveniently implement the client Java application through the SSL.
 JRE 1.6 or later((JRE 1.5 are also available for use) is recommended for the following reason:

--   Only JRE 1.6 or above supports importing the client’s certificate into the keystore (Note that importing the certificate is not always required.).
+-   Only JRE 1.6 or later supports importing the client’s certificate into the keystore (Note that importing the certificate is not always required.).

 ### Configuring the Environment for SSL